Rix95/Bowling-Project/README.md

 The following **additional** features are implemented:

 - [ ] User can play versus a machine with a defined difficulty.
-- [ ] Up to as many players per game
+- [ ] Up to as many desired players per game